 Medicare Levy Surcharge

-The Medicare Levy Surcharge (MLS) is an Australian Government initiative that encourages Australians to take out hospital cover in order to reduce the demand on the public system.
+The Medicare Levy Surcharge is an Australian Government initiative designed to reduce the demand on the public health system.

 |NO CHANGE||TIER 1||TIER 2||TIER 3|